MileHacker Logo

 • Kawaguchi has a lot of business hotels for clean, compact, and efficient rooms at affordable rates.

-• Many parks, local shrines, and some temples are free to visit.
+• Many parks, local shrines, and some temples are at liberty to visit.

 Budget Insights